AmpersandJS/ampersand-model/README.md

 types can be: `string`, `number`, `boolean`, `array`, `object`, or `date`
 required: true, false (optional)
 default: any (optional)
+setOnce: true, false (optional)
+validator: function (optional)

+If given, validator should be a function that expects the new value, and optionally the new type, of the attribute.
+It should return an error message on failure, and false on success

+If required is true, the attribute will always have a value even if it is not explicitly set or is cleared.
+If a default is given, that will be used.
+If no default is given a default for its data type will be used (e.g. '' for string, {} for object)

+If a default is given, the attribute will default to that value when the model is instantiated.

+If setOnce is true, the attribute will throw an error if anything tries to set its value more than once.

 ```js
 props: {